 The recent COVID-19 pandemic also highlighted a number of frailties across the pharma supply chain.
 Every business should have robust continuity response plans in place to manage disruptions caused by pandemics, earthquakes, volcanic eruptions, protests and so on.
 These plans should be made clear during the early planning phases.
 Contract partners are also often part of the solution, offering redundancies to manage changes in demand.

 Partner with Sharp

 With over 65 years in business, we have the experience and expertise to design and engineer a packaging solution that meets your new product launch needs.
-We collaborate with you to deliver expert, flexible and tailored services that meet the most stringent quality demands – Sharp, part of UDG Healthcare, is your trusted pharmaceutical and biopharma packaging partner.
+We collaborate with you to deliver expert, flexible and tailored services that meet the most stringent quality demands – Sharp is your trusted pharmaceutical and biopharma packaging partner.